Compare

 Cross-compiled

 Core pattern Pure ECS One component per type per entity; queries are flat-array scans.
-OOP (GameObject) 10 GameObject/Component is the default.
+OOP (GameObject) 13 GameObject/Component is the default.
 The DOTS ECS path runs on WebGL but without the Burst + Jobs perf gains it's a costlier rewrite for little web benefit.
-OOP (UObject) Reflection-driven C++ class hierarchy with Blueprints on top.

 Graphics